 Enjoy fast and efficient bond trade execution

 BondSavvy founder Steve Shaw is the former head of Tradeweb direct and a senior executive of BondDesk Group, two companies that built the technology for retail brokerages to buy and sell bonds online on behalf of their investor clients.
 He saw firsthand the level of investment made to ensure fast and efficient bond trade execution.
-Today, nearly all bond trades with a live quote are filled instantaneously, with order submission to trade execution typically taking less than one second.
+Today, nearly all bond trades with a live quote are filled promptly, with order submission to trade execution often taking less than one second.
 Technology companies such as Tradeweb and ICE BondPoint and retail brokerages have invested heavily to make bond investing more fair and efficient for individual investors.
 We expect this investment and focus to continue and for individual investors to be the beneficiary of improvements made to US corporate bond market trading.